affiliate disclosure

 How I Improve GTmetrics Score And Core Web Vitals Performance

-I did only three things right to get the best GTmetrix score for this blog; down this post, you will read all three steps in detail.
+I did only three things right to get the best GTmetrix score for this blog; in this post, you will read all three steps in detail.

 1. Upgrading Hosting Plan

-The first thing I did was upgrade this blog hosting plan.
+The first thing I did was upgrade this blog’s hosting plan.

-In April 2020, I reported upgrading from Shared Hosting to the NameCheap EasyWP-managed WordPress hosting server.
+In April 2020, I reported upgrading from Shared Hosting to Namecheap’s EasyWP-managed WordPress hosting.

 If you haven’t read that post, now is an excellent time to read.